 The main purpose of the productivity adjustment factor is to promote accident towing businesses to achieve cost reductions and share these cost savings with consumers through lower fees.
 As regulated fees are annually adjusted by the Melbourne Transport CPI, the regulated fees will reflect any cost increases or decreases that occur in the broader transport industry.
-The productivity adjustment factor is therefore an amount that we expect the accident towing industry to outperform productivity changes in the broader Melbourne transport industry.
+For example, in years where automotive fuel prices increase, this will be reflected in the increase in regulated accident towing fees in the following financial year.
+The productivity adjustment factor represents an amount that we expect the accident towing industry to outperform productivity changes in the broader Melbourne transport industry.